|Public Domain Science Fiction Writer||

 He was feeling the strain, and realising this apologised.
 Softening his tone he asked "Can you do it though?
 Enough to hide the two of us when we go into the bunker."

 "Oh I understand," smiled David "I think I can do it, but will they follow us?
 After all, if I understand what was going on they think we're some kind of Gods.
-They will be afraid, and do as instructed," he said but there was still doubt in his voice.
+They will be afraid, and do as instructed," he confirmed with bravado but there was still doubt in his voice.

 "You are probably right," agreed Orville "but some might try to follow and" he continued to explain "if we disappear mysteriously it will add to our mystique."